blocktators/nfthack2022/README.md

 use Polygon and OpenSea.

 ## Art
 Art has been created with Abobe in SVG.
-The potatoes are meant to mock the significance of how changing the world and social impact agendas often people religiously dogmatic.
+The potatoes are meant to mock the significance of how world-changing social-impact narratives agendas become religiously dogmatic.

 ## Contracts